allakhv2/allakhv2/README.md

-# AI Business Analysis in AI Transformation
+# AI Business Analysis / Coordination in AI Transformation

 ## Why this repository exists
 Companies adopt AI faster than they understand how to use it.